tksarah/bc/README.md

 - By default, it is displayed in descending order of staking amount (switchable via the table header).
 - dApps with many stakers may take some time to display.
 - By selecting a dApp and pressing “Export CSV Data,” you can export a file that lists stakers and their stake amounts.
-- The list of dApps itself is based on the data from **Sep.
-6, 2024**.
+- The list of dApps itself is based on the data from **Jan.
+28, 2025**.
 - Please be aware that there may be changes to specifications or delays in updating the list of dApps without prior notice.
 - EVM (e.g., Metamask) addresses are now displayed.
 The following information is available.
   * You can see the addresses staked with EVM [ (Staker/EVM) ] column.